cdsandoval/cdsandoval/README.md

 </br>
 </br>

-Hi, I'm Carlos Sandoval, a Full Stack Developer 🚀 from Peru, currently, I'm working as a Full Stack Developer 👨🏽‍💼 [@Rankmi](https://www.rankmi.com/).
-Beside's programming, I enjoy watch movies and traveling.
+Hi, I'm Carlos Sandoval, a Frontend Developer 🚀 from Perú.

 **Languages and Tools:**